IreneMarin/FEND-project-2-resume/README.md

 3. Review your work against the Project Rubric (on the next page).
 4. When you are satisfied with your project, submit it according to the Submission Instructions on the next page.

-By the end, your resume will look something like this
+By the end, your resume will look something like this:

 ![](http://i.imgur.com/pWU1Xbl.png)

 And your repository will include the following files: